When is a license required?

 How do I obtain a license?

 An application form must be submitted that includes the purpose of the activity, methods to be used, species to be captured or taken, and the location of the proposed activity.
 Research proposals should be included to provide additional information.
-Two relevant scientists must sign the application form for new applicants or for applicants who are submitting an application for a different taxonomic group than in the past.
-These signatures are required by state law (IC 14-22-22-2) and attest to the character, scientific accomplishments and fitness of the applicant.
-You can contact Linnea Petercheff with the Division of Fish & Wildlife, at 317-233-6527 or at lpetercheff@dnr.IN.gov if you have any questions.
+Two relevant scientists/biologists must sign the application form for new applicants.
+These signatures are required by state law (IC 14-22-22-2) and attest to the character, scientific accomplishments, and fitness of the applicant.
+You can contact Linnea Petercheff, with the Division of Fish & Wildlife, at 317-233-6527 or at lpetercheff@dnr.IN.gov if you have any questions.